"What defines a healthy city?"

-Join the Faculty of Arts and Social Sciences for a series of expert panels to explore the many factors – from nature and housing to climate and art – that make a healthy city in 2020.
+Join the Faculty of Arts and Social Sciences for a series of expert panels to explore the many factors – from nature and housing to climate and art – that make a healthy city.

 One of the many lessons learned from the COVID-19 pandemic is that healthy schools are vital to healthy cities.
 As numerous studies have demonstrated, the extended school closures, delays, and disruptions experienced by students across Ontario took a toll on children’s mental and physical health and posed disproportionate challenges for Black and Indigenous families.
 As school resumes this month in Ottawa, many parents, teachers and students are hoping for a return to familiar patterns and practices of teaching and learning, but what might be lost in our efforts to return to “normal”?
 Are we missing an opportunity to reflect upon and act on the lessons that the pandemic has taught us about the importance of functioning schools, and, more importantly, young people’s well-being?

 Dr. Julie Garlen (Moderator) is a Professor of Childhood and Youth Studies and the Director of the Institute of Interdisciplinary Studies at Carleton University.
 Garlen is a critical cultural theorist with interests in childhood, education, and curriculum studies.
 Previously, she worked in the U.S. South as an elementary school teacher and an early childhood teacher educator.
 Her 2021 article “The End of Innocence: Childhood and Schooling for a Post-Pandemic World” appeared in a special issue of The Journal of Teaching and Learning.